esotericpig/senpi/CONTRIBUTING.md

 If you believe that you have solved a non-minor bug and/or have made a non-minor enhancement, please create a pull request.
 If the bug is in master, create it against master.
 If the bug is only in a certain version, create it against that version.

+To create a pull request, first, fork the project.
+Then commit your changes using a descriptive name for your branch.
+Finally, create a pull request.
+See [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for more information.

 Please adhere to the following source code guidelines:
 - For the most part, use standard Java guidelines (like curly brace on the same line as the method), except for the exceptions below.
 - Use UTF-8 with Linux line endings ('\n', **not** '\r\n' or '\r') (Notepad++ on Windows makes this easy).